pythonsite/sreq/README.md

 ## Examples

-sreq's usages are very similar to net/http library, you can switch from it to sreq easily.
+The usages of `sreq` are very similar to `net/http` library, you can switch from it to `sreq` easily.
 For example, if your HTTP request code like this:

 ```go
 resp, err := http.Get("http://www.google.com")
 ```

-Use sreq you can change your code like this:
+Use `sreq` you just need to change your code like this:

 ```go
 resp, err := sreq.Get("http://www.google.com").Resolve()